Aisha Jumwa

-Aisha Jumwa Karisa Katana (born 28 March 1975) is a Kenyan politician currently serving as the Cabinet Secretary for Public Service, Affirmative Action and Gender in Kenya.
-She previously served as a Member of Parliament representing Malindi Constituency in Kilifi County, Commissioner of the Parliamentary Service Commission (PSC), the woman representative for Kilifi County from 2013 to 2017, and as Councillor for Takaungu Ward from 1997 to 2007.
-She holds a Bachelor of Science in Leadership and Management from International Leadership University and Executive Diploma in Governance from the Jomo Kenyatta University of Agriculture and Technology.
+Aisha Jumwa Karisa Katana (born 28 March 1975) is the immediate former Cabinet Secretary for Gender, fired by President William Ruto on 11th July 2024.
+She previously served as a Member of Parliament representing Malindi Constituency in Kilifi County and Commissioner of the Parliamentary Service Commission (PSC) from 2017 to 2022.
+She also served as the Woman Representative for Kilifi County from 2013 to 2017, and as Councillor for Takaungu Ward from 1997 to 2007.
+She holds a Bachelor's Degree in Leadership and Management from International Leadership University [ILU] and Executive Diploma in Governance from the Jomo Kenyatta University of Agriculture and Technology.

 Early life and education

 Aisha Jumwa was born in Takaungu village, Kilifi County on 28 March 1975 to Karisa Katana and Sidi Kazungu.
 Her father had six wives and 28 children.
-She attended Takaungu Primary School.
-She then proceeded to Ganze Secondary School where she dropped out in Form Two due to lack of school fees.
+She attended Takaungu Primary School, then proceeded to Ganze Secondary School where she dropped out in Form Two due to lack of school fees.

-After dropping out of school, she was married off as a young girl.
-Her marriage however did not last long.
+After dropping out of school, she was married off as a young girl but her marriage did not last long.
 When she developed an ambition to pursue a career in politics, her husband opposed her.
 Due to this disagreement, the two separated.
-When she refused to be a house wife, differences with her estranged husband became irreconcilable.
-It is said that Jumwa personally herded the dowry cows and goats, which had been paid to her parents, back to her in-laws in accordance with Mijikenda customary laws.
-This ended their marriage.
+When she refused to be a housewife, differences with her estranged husband became irreconcilable.
+It is said that Jumwa personally herded the dowry cows and goats, which had been paid to her parents, back to her in-laws in accordance with Mijikenda customary laws, ending their marriage.

-Hoping for an education, Jumwa enrolled as a private student at Chandaria hall in Mombasa where she completed her Kenya Certificate of Secondary Education examination in 2011.
+Hoping for an education, Jumwa enrolled as a private student at Chandaria Hall in Mombasa where she completed her Kenya Certificate of Secondary Education examination in 2011.
 She followed that with a Certificate in Governance at Jomo Kenyatta University of Agriculture and Technology in 2012, and later an Executive Diploma from the same institution.
-After obtaining her diploma, she enrolled for a degree course at International Leadership University and graduated with a Bachelor of Science in Leadership and Management in 2020.
+After obtaining her diploma, she enrolled for a degree course at International Leadership University and graduated with a Bachelor's Degree in Leadership and Management in 2020.